Bay Adelaide Centre - West Tower

 Andrew Brodkin is a partner and a member of the Executive Committee at Goodmans.
-Andrew is also the head of the Litigation Group, which has been described as “the Bay Street gold standard” (Benchmark Canada).
+Andrew also heads the Litigation Group, which has been described as “the Bay Street gold standard” (Benchmark Canada).

 Andrew has been described by his peers in the intellectual property bar as:

-- “one of the sharpest minds for tactics and one of the best cross-examiners in Canada” (Chambers Canada); and
+- “one of the sharpest minds for tactics and one of the best cross-examiners in Canada” (Chambers Canada)

 Andrew has chaired and participated in conferences on IP issues and is a lecturer for the LL.M.
 Health Law IP course at Osgoode Hall Law School.